Elder Abuse is:

 • Report suspected abuse/mistreatment or self-neglect.

-• Visit regularly; monitor the well-being of older adult neighbors.
+• Visit regularly; monitor the well-being of older adults and neighbors.

-• Keep track of medicines and doctors’ visits.
+• Help keep track of medications and doctors’ visits.

 • Volunteer to help.

-• Realize abuse can happen in your family or neighborhood.
+• Realize abuse can happen in any family or neighborhood.

 • Speak up when something looks or sounds wrong.